 1 Peter 3:9 (ESV)- “Do not repay evil for evil or reviling for reviling, but on the contrary, bless, for to this you were called, that you may obtain a blessing.”

-What would the Internet be like if all of God’s people treated others the way they themselves wish to be treated?
+What would the Internet be like if all of God’s people treated others the same way they wish to be treated?

-We Christians differ on ecclesiastical matters such as the charismatic gifts and forms of Church Government.
-Additionally, we differ on issues involving public education and medical marijuana.
-Nevertheless, in light of Scripture, we are all summoned to conduct ourselves in a Christian manner.
+The fact is: We Christians differ on ecclesiastical matters such as the charismatic gifts and forms of Church Government.
+Additionally, we differ on issues pertaining to public education and medical marijuana.
+Nevertheless, in light of Scripture, we are to conduct ourselves in a Christian manner.

-There is a difference between constructive dialogues based on mutual respect and those prolonged wranglings with stubborn opponents.
+There is a difference between constructive dialogues involving mutual respect and those overaggressive wranglings with stubborn opponents.

-Ask yourself some point blank questions.
+So: Ask yourself some point blank questions.
+Are you hungry for conflict?
 Do you want to become angry?
-Is it fun for you to repeatedly attack and ridicule others?
-Do you deliberately choose words in order to cause pain?
-This unchristian conduct should be repented of, not indulged.
+Is it fun for you to provoke and ridicule others?
+Do you deliberately select words that will cause pain?

-As ambassadors of Christ, we ought to be peaceable and patient and kind and loving (See Col.3:12-15).
-Thus, we do well to consider the words of an anonymous author, regarding our conduct in every sphere of life:
+As ambassadors of Christ, we ought to be peaceable and patient and kind and loving (See Colossians 3:12-15).
+Thus, we do well to consider the words of an anonymous author, regarding our conduct in all spheres of life:

 “Is a single heart rejoicing over what you did or said?